GooeeIOT/pyfmt/README.md

                         > modified  files in the index, working tree, and untracked files
                         > head      files changed in HEAD
+                        > local     files changed locally but not upstream; if upstream branch is missing,
+                                    fallback to `all`
-                        > local     files changed locally but not upstream -c, --check           don't write changes, just print the files that would be formatted
+  -c, --check           don't write changes, just print the files that would be
+                        formatted
   --line-length N       max characters per line (default: $MAX_LINE_LENGTH |